-Wax and Oil Colored Pencils – The Difference
+Wax and Oil Best Colored Pencils – The Difference

-BEST COLORED PENCILS – Coloring Art Enthusiasts know there are two primary (and popular) colored pencil cores.
-These are wax-based and oil-based coloring pencils found in the market.
+Art Enthusiasts know there are two primary (and popular) colored pencil cores.
+These are wax-based and oil-based core pencils found in the market.

-The important features to look out in a “good colored pencils set” include
+The important features to look out for in a “good color set” include

 - ease to layer and blend,

 - durability and softness of the lead core.

 You would be interested to hear that wax and oil-based color pencils are up in the charts for the mentioned features.
 But what should you and I consider in making the choice for the best type of art pencils – Oil or Wax?